 Trees are a major part of the city’s character and amenity.

-There are rules in the Christchurch District Plan to protect a number of the city's most significant trees, as well as trees in Council owned roads, parks, reserves and public open spaces.
+There are rules in the Christchurch District Plan (external link) to protect a number of the city's most significant trees, as well as trees in Council owned roads, parks, reserves and public open spaces.

 One of the objectives in the District Plan is to maintain and enhance the contribution of trees to the amenity of the community while also providing for the reasonable use and enjoyment of property.